-STEP 5 - INSTALLATION TO THE PASSENGER'S SIDE ASSEMBLY
+STEP 5-INSTALLATION TO THE PASSENGER'S SIDE ASSEMBLY

-Follow steps 1-4 for assembly and installation of the passenger's side assembly.
 Reverse any orientations when assembling and installing the right, or passenger, side of the vehicle.

-STEP 6 - INSTALL THE AIR LINE AND THE INFLATION VALVE
+STEP 6-INSTALL THE AIR LINE AND THE INFLATION VALVE

 Uncoil the air line tubing and cut it into two equal lengths.
 DO NOT FOLD OR KINK THE TUBING.
 Try to make the cut as square as possible.
 Insert one end of the tubing into the elbow fitting installed in the top of the air helper spring.
-Push the tubing into the fitting as far as possible refer to Figure "A".
+Push the tubing into the fitting as far as possible, see Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck see Figure "C".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "D".
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck, see Figure "E".
+Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports, see Figure "F".
 Run the tubing from the air helper spring to the inflation valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
 If a thermal sleeve is required simply slide the sleeve over the air line tubing to the location requiring protection.
 The air line tubing should not be bent or curved sharply as it may buckle.
 Secure the tubing in place with the nylon ties provided.
-Push the end of the air line tubing into the inflation valve as illustrated see Figure "D".
+Push the end of the air line tubing into the inflation valve as illustrated, see Figure "F".

-STEP 7 - CHECK THE AIR SYSTEM
+STEP 7-CHECK THE AIR SYSTEM

-Once the inflation valves are installed inflate the air helper springs to 70 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
+Once the inflation valves are installed inflate the air helper springs to 70 psi and check the fittings for air leaks with an applied solution of soap and water.
 If a leak is detected at a tubing connection then check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
 The tubing can easily be removed from the fittings by pushing the collar towards the body of the fitting and then pulling out the tube.
-If a leak is detected where the brass elbow fitting screws into the spring, remove the tubing (see trouble shooting section of the operating instruction manual for removal procedure), then screw the elbow into the air spring one additional turn or until the leak stops.
+If a leak is detected where the brass fitting screws into the spring, remove the tubing by pushing the collar towards the body of the fitting and then pulling out the tube, then screw the brass fitting into the air spring one additional turn or until the leak stops.
 Reinstall the tubing and reinflate the air springs and check for leaks as noted above.
-Further information on trouble-shooting can be found in the General Operation Instruction book included with this kit.

 This now completes the installation.
-Re-attach the postive battery cable and remove the wheel chocks from the rear wheels.
+Install the wheels and torque the lug nuts to the manufactures specifications.
+Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back onto the ground.
+Re-attach the negative battery cable and remove the wheel chocks from the wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the Ride-Rite Air Helper Springs will support approximately 50 lbs. of load for each P.S.I. of inflation pressure (per pair).
-For example, 50 P.S.I. of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
+As a general rule, the air helper springs will support approximately 40 lbs. of load for each psi of inflation pressure (per pair).
+For example, 50 psi of inflation pressure will support a load of 2000 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.

-Note:
+NOTE: